On the Threshold of Drop Fragmentation under Impulsive Acceleration: Results

-Ultimately, the droplet in \cref{fig:oho_forward}(a) owing to its well-formed high inertia rim, breaks up with a backward bag-plume morphology.
-The droplet in \cref{fig:oho_forward}(a) on the other hand, due to its faster stretching forms a larger plume, preventing the formation of a clear high inertia rim.
-Its bag hence never escapes the downstream low pressure zone and ultimately breaks up in a forward bag morphology.
+It is worthwhile to note that decreasing $\Oho$ motivates the formation of a plume.
+The reason for this can be discerned from the velocity field plots shown in \cref{fig:oho_plume}(a) and (b).
+The lower $\Oho$ case develops a stronger downstream vortex due to its larger $\Re_0$, as is evident from the larger r-velocites at its rim.
+The common mediocre density-ratio of $\rho=50$ renders the toroidal rims of the drops more susceptible to lateral stretching due to their interaction with the downstream vortices.
+However, the induced drag on the lower $\Oho$ case is larger leading to comparatively higher rates of stretching.
+Ultimately, the larger $\Oho$ case fragments with a simple backward bag breakup morphology.
+The lower $\Oho$ case instead develops a plume which leads to the formation of an annular bag between the center and the periphery, i.e., backward bag-plume morphology.

+A case with much lower $\Oho$ ($<0.001$) would have a Reynolds number firmly in the free shear regime \citep{forouzi_feshalami_review_2022}, producing smaller, stronger, and faster shedding vortices that form much closer to the drop periphery.
+Consequently, the drop in the higher $\Re_0$ case would experience even higher stretching rates from the poles to the periphery, as it is subjected to stronger induced drag forces due to better access to the low pressure zones downstream.
+This scenario when coupled with a low density ratio drop could prevent the forward pancake from ever flipping, leading to a forward bag formation.
+This is indeed observed in the threshold fragmentation of the low $\rho$ cases with $\Oho=\{0.001,0.0001\}$ and $\Ohd=0.1$, where the drop forms a forward bag without ever flipping its orientation.
+The pressure field for these cases is shown in \cref{app:3D_comparison}, and its validity justified through a comparison with analogous 3D simulations.

-In short, the rate of stretching and size of plume a droplet experiences increases with the increase in proximity and strength of downstream vortices to its rim (due to increase in $\Re_0$).
-Hence, this forward bag-like structure is only observed (for low $\We_0$ simulations) when $\Oho$ values are small (preferably in the shear layer instability regime, i.e. $1000\leq\Re_0\leq10^5$) and $\rho$ is small.
-A high density ratio case such as $\rho=1000$ shows forward bag breakup in the current simulations only for $\Oho=0.0001$.
+In short, the rate of stretching, and consequently the size of the resulting plume, increases with increasing proximity and strength of downstream vortices on the rim (due to increase in $\Re_0$).
+For low $\We_0$ simulations, forward bags are only observed for smaller inertia drops when $\Oho$ values are small, with $\Re$ preferably in the shear layer instability regime ($1000\leq\Re_0\leq10^5$).